 27 }

 Many LLM APIs enforce separate request-rate and token-rate quotas (often expressed as RPM and TPM).
-Because an agent's context window grows with every step, late-stage agent turns consume significantly more tokens than early ones.
-This means an agent can suddenly hit a token-rate limit in the middle of a complex reasoning chain, even if the raw request count is still within bounds.
+Because an agent's context window grows with every step, late-stage agent turns consume more tokens than early ones.
+An agent can hit a token-rate limit in the middle of a complex reasoning chain, even when the raw request count is still within bounds.

-To handle these transient network and rate-limit errors, use exponential backoff with jitter.
-A simple immediate retry will likely hit the same rate limit again, whereas exponential backoff gives the API time to replenish its token buckets.
-Jitter (adding randomness to the retry delay) prevents the "thundering herd" problem where multiple stalled agents retry simultaneously.
+To handle transient network and rate-limit errors, use exponential backoff with jitter.
+A simple immediate retry will likely hit the same rate limit again, whereas exponential backoff gives the API time to recover.
+Jitter (adding randomness to retry delay) prevents the "thundering herd" problem where multiple stalled agents retry simultaneously.
 Only retry failures that are plausibly transient, such as 429, 502/503, or timeouts.
+Respect provider retry guidance such as Retry-After when it's available.
 Don't put deterministic failures like 400 schema errors or 401 auth problems on the same retry path.

 Here's an example using the tenacity library in Python to wrap model calls with reliable retry logic.
 The call_llm_with_retry async function takes a list of conversational messages and a model string as inputs.
 It normalizes provider-specific transient failures into retryable exception classes, then retries with randomized exponential backoff.
 The call_model_api function stands in for your actual provider client: